Archimedes' principle for Brownian liquid: Configuration space for hard core objects

 We now move the balls to the configuration $\by$ by reversing the steps.
-First, we move the $\sigma(N)$-th ball to the location where its center is $y^{\sigma(N)}$, in a continuous way, such that the ball does not intersect any other ball or $\prt D$ at any time.
-Next, we move the $\sigma(N-1)$-st ball to the location where its center is $y^{\sigma(N-1)}$, in a continuous way, such that the ball does not intersect any other ball or $\prt D$ at any time.
-We continue in this way until all balls form the configuration represented by $\by$.
+First, we move the $\sigma(N)$th ball to the location where its center is $y^{\sigma(N)}$, in a continuous way, such that the ball does not intersect any other ball or $\prt D$ at any time.
+Next, we move the $\sigma(N-1)$st ball to the location where its center is $y^{\sigma(N-1)}$, in a continuous way, such that the ball does not intersect any other ball or $\prt D$ at any time.
+We continue in this way until all balls form the configuration represented by~$\by$.

-Consider the set $\Gamma$ of all points $\bz=(z^1, \dots, z^N)$ representing the centers of all balls at all times during the motions.
-The set $\Gamma$ is connected because the motions of the balls were continuous, $\Gamma \subset \bD $ because the balls always stayed in $D$ and never intersected each other, and we also have $\bx, \by \in \Gamma$.
-We have proved that for any $\bx,\by \in \bD $, there exists a connected subset of $\bD $ containing both points---this proves that $\bD $ is pathwise connected. \end{proof}
+Consider the set $\Gamma$ of all points $\bz=(z^1,\ldots, z^N)$ representing the centers of all balls at all times during the motions.
+The set $\Gamma$ is connected because the motions of the balls were continuous, $\Gamma\subset\bD$ because the balls always stayed in $D$ and never intersected each other and we also have ${\mathbf x}, \by\in\Gamma$.
+We have proved that for any ${\mathbf x},\by\in\bD$, there exists a connected subset of $\bD $ containing both points---this proves that $\bD$ is pathwise connected. \end{pf} \begin{remark} The arguments given in the proof of Lemma \ref{o15.2} can also be used to show that $\bD' $ is the Euclidean closure $ \ol\bD$ of $\bD$.
+We will apply this observation to tight packings, based on the hexagonal tight packing, in proofs given later in this paper. \end{remark}